2019 - 2020

 The Foresman Lounge

 Located in the central hub of the department, it provides the Denison community with a space for a wide range of activities such as receptions, classes, and informal gatherings.
 This area has a kitchenette with a table and chairs for sharing lunch or a coffee with our faculty.
 It is also equipped with a wide range of technological devices with which to enrich our students’ learning experiences.
-This room has a 52-inch flat screen TV connected to cable, The TV is also connected to a zone-free DVD player and a document camera.
-The lounge has a ceiling-mounted data projector, which connects to a networked Mac computer, the DVD player and document camera.
+This room has a 52-inch flat screen TV connected to a zone-free Blu-ray player and a document camera.
+The lounge has a ceiling-mounted laser projector, which connects to a networked Mac computer, the Blu-ray player and document camera.

 Although the Department of Modern Languages offers majors in French, German and Spanish, it also offers courses in other languages for the purpose of general education and support of other college programs.
 Courses in Japanese are listed below.